-- Gender Studies: The program offers gender/sex/sexuality/intersectionality/ diversity/ race theory courses, and/or courses taught with an interdisciplinary lens.
-It seeks to provide students with an opportunity to learn about all forms of hierarchy and power relations which in turn perpetuate gendered socioeconomic and political structures.
+\ (continued) "...Yet, Western society includes many groups that are outside of, or are not exclusively identified with, this mainstream culture.
+Gay men, lesbians, bisexuals, transgender people experience difficulty in a society that does not grant them the social standings and legal rights given to heterosexuals.
+Mainstream customs in America often ignore or marginalize American citizens who are Muslim, Buddhist, Hindu, or other non-Christian religions.
+Despite substantial progress, women still face discrimination as do people who are not white."
+INDOCTRINATION MAJORS $\cdots angle \cdots$ Gender Studies ® Sociology ® Global Studies ® Social Work ® History ® Gender Studies: The program offers gender/sex/sexuality/intersectionality/ diversity/ race theory courses, and/or courses taught with an interdisciplinary lens.
+It seeks to provide students with an opportunity to learn about all forms of hierarchy and power relations which in turn perpetuate gendered socio-economic and political structures.
 In other words, it encourages students to think outside the box and engage in critical thinking regarding the ethics and politics of equality and justice, and links the questions of gender and sexuality (both men and women) to all forms of hierarchical differences.
 Multicultural and interdisciplinary in approach, the Program seeks to address many of the current social, economic, professional, media, individual, and public policy issues revolving around discussions of gender and sexuality.
 Students examine the experiences of women and men and concepts of gender and sexuality within different cultural, social, economic, and religious contexts through the study of scholarship and creative works in a variety of fields.
-Thus, the course work seeks to provide students with essential preparation for lives and careers deeply impacted by ongoing debates regarding gender and sexuality in our society. - Sociology: We study the key divisions of society: The social order, social inequality, social change, class, race, gender, labor, and sexuality.
-The Department of Sociology is a Community for Social Change, Social Justice and Equality. - Global Studies: Analyze and appreciate the diversity of different cultures.
-Analyze the role of social justice, diversity, social well-being and inclusion at global, national, and local levels. - 🛊 Social Work: A field of study dedicated to human rights, social and economic justice, egalitarianism, and respect for diversity. - History: Responsiveness-to the needs of our students and our changing world.
+Thus, the course work seeks to provide students with essential preparation for lives and careers deeply impacted by ongoing debates regarding gender and sexuality in our society.
+Sociology: We study the key div of Sociology is a Community for So s, race, gender, labor, and sexuality.
+Ihe Department Clabel Stadion Amelana and an dinalasian at Global Studies: Analyze and appreciate the diversity of different cultures.
+Analyze the role of social justice, diversity, social well-being and inclusion at global, national, and local levels. 🛊 Social Work: A field of study dedicated to human rights, social and economic justice, egalitarianism, and respect for diversity.
+WHistory: Responsiveness-to the needs of our students and our changing world.

 Diversity and Inclusivity-in our curriculum and in our university culture.